metabase/metabase/docs/operations-guide/configuring-application-database.md

 Metabase will not create this database for you.
 Example command to create the database:

     createdb --encoding=UTF8 -e metabase

 This will tell Metabase to look for its application database using the supplied Postgres connection information.
-Metabase also supports providing a full JDBC connection URI if you have additional parameters:
+Metabase also supports providing a full JDBC connection string if you have additional parameters:

+    export MB_DB_CONNECTION_URI="jdbc:postgresql://localhost:5432/metabase?user=<username>&password=<password>"
+    java -jar metabase.jar

+`MB_DB_CONNECTION_URI` can also be used in combination with `MB_DB_USER` and/or `MB_DB_PASS` if you want to pass one or both separately from the rest of the JDBC connection string (useful if the password contains special characters):

+    export MB_DB_CONNECTION_URI="jdbc:postgresql://localhost:5432/metabase"
+    export MB_DB_USER=<username>
-    export MB_DB_CONNECTION_URI="postgres://localhost:5432/metabase?user=<username>&password=<password>"
+    export MB_DB_PASS=<password>
     java -jar metabase.jar

 #### Upgrading from a Metabase version pre-0.38

 If you’re upgrading from a previous version of Metabase, note that for Metabase 0.38 we've removed the use of the PostgreSQL `NonValidatingFactory` for SSL validation.
 It’s possible that you could experience a failure either at startup (if you're using a PostgreSQL application database) or when querying a PostgreSQL data warehouse.

 You can resolve this failure in one of two ways: